Aditya1722/Docker_instruction/README.md

     Replace $USER with the user you want to add.
 * Step 4 - Go to user account and enjoy docker without sudo

-(optional steps if you hvae a server with hight security )
+(optional steps if you have a server with hight security )
 * Step 5 - repeat till step 3
 * Step 6 - ls -l /var/run/docker.sock
     Check if the output looks like - srw-rw---- 1 root root 0 Jan 23 10:08 /var/run/docker.sock